knorm/knorm/docs/guides/fields.md

 The method names are resolved by upper-casing the first letter of the field name and taking the rest of the field name as is.

+**NOTE:** since these methods are intended to work with a single row, they will automcatically throw a `NoRowsFetched`, `NoRowsUpdated` or `NoRowsDeleted` error if the row is not found in the database.

 ## Value casting

 You can configure `forSave` and `forFetch` cast functions for every field.
 These